HughScott2002/Hunzo-Server/ReadME.md

 - **Kafka**: Used for real-time data streaming and event-driven architecture
 - **Redis**: Utilized for fast in-memory caching and data storage
 - **Docker & Docker Compose**: Containerization and orchestration for streamlined deployment and scalability
-- **Cassandra**: Distributed NoSQL database for handling large volumes of data with high availability and fault tolerant
+- **Cassandra**: Distributed NoSQL database for handling large volumes of data with high availability and fault tolerance
 - ...and more

-## Microservices Architecture
+## Microservices Architecture 🏗️

 Hunzo adopts a microservices-based architecture to ensure modularity, scalability, and fault tolerance.
 The platform is composed of several key microservices, each responsible for a specific domain: